alfie-ns/vidbriefs_app/VidBriefs-Final/README.md

 ## Checklist

+- [ ] on first app run get the openaiapikey from server then save it to keychain for the device

 - [ ] MAKE A AUDIO READER OF THE SUMMARY ON INSIGHTVIEW
 - [ ] pick the level of detail you want your question summarised in !!!
 - [ ] Set up database, gettings themes and concise essential piece of infomation regarding the video